What drives biohazard cleanup cost

 What to do before professional crews arrive

-Stay out of the contaminated area — bloodborne pathogens, sewage bacteria, and bodily fluid hazards are real.
-Do not attempt cleanup with household products or rags.
+Stay out of the contaminated area when bloodborne pathogens, sewage bacteria, or bodily fluid hazards may be present.
+Avoid cleanup with household products or rags.
 Shut off HVAC if odor or airborne contamination is spreading.
-Block pets and children from the area.
-Take photos from a safe distance for insurance.
-Call your carrier and PSR simultaneously — biohazard response is time-sensitive because contamination spreads and odors penetrate porous materials within hours.
+Keep pets and children away from the area.
+Take photos from a safe distance for your records.
+Contact your carrier and Prime Solutions LLC to document the condition and discuss response timing.

 Related Guides